EnzoVCode/pybacktestchain_EV/README.md

 ### Configuring a Backtest

-1. **Select Tickers**: Enter stock tickers (comma-separated) to define the universe (works across all asset classes).
+1. **Select Tickers**: Enter assets' tickers (comma-separated) to define the universe (supports all asset classes).
 2. **Set Parameters**:
    - Initial cash amount.
    - Start and end dates for the backtest.
-   - Choose a strategy: Equal Weight, Minimum Variance, Maximum Sharpe Ratio, or Risk Parity.
+   - Choose a strategy:
+     - Equal Weight
+     - Minimum Variance
+     - Maximum Sharpe Ratio
+     - Risk Parity
-   - Configure risk management: Stop-loss, take-profit percentages, and transaction costs.
+   - Configure risk management:
+     - Stop-loss and take-profit thresholds.
+     - Transaction costs.
+     - Confidence levels for VaR and Expected Shortfall.
 3. **Run the Backtest**: Click the "Run Backtest" button.

 ### Viewing Results

+- **Summary Statistics**: Includes key metrics for the backtested portfolio.
+- **Visualizations**:
-- Portfolio value and returns are displayed over time, as well as the distribution of returns.
+  - Portfolio value and returns over time.
+  - Distribution of returns.
+  - Correlation heatmap of asset returns.
-- Risk metrics, such as Value-at-Risk (VaR) and Expected Shortfall (ES), are calculated.
+- **Risk Metrics**: Displays VaR and Expected Shortfall with selected confidence levels.
-- A transaction log is provided for detailed insights and store to the blockchain.
-- Additional visualizations include correlation heatmaps and return distributions.
+- **Transaction Log**: Provides detailed insights into executed trades.
+- **Blockchain Storage**: Saves each backtest under a randomly generated name for future reference.

 ### Blockchain Storage

-Each backtest is saved in a blockchain under a randomly generated name.
+Each backtest is saved in a blockchain file under a randomly generated name.
 This ensures results are tamper-proof and can be referenced later.
 Blockchain files are stored in the `blockchain/` directory within the package folder.

 ## Contributing